Trail Construction at Bluffside Farm

 With the wooden skeleton in place, you can really envision just how much fun this trail will be.

-This winter, black locust trees will be cut and milled in Putney, Vermont.
-The timber will be used to create the boardwalk decking next spring.
+In winter 2020-21, black locust trees were cut and milled in Putney, Vermont.
+The timber will be used to create the boardwalk decking in spring/summer 2021.

 Videos and photos of trail construction by Kyle Gray